srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. At the top of the blade, click **Add enrollment group**.

+    Recall that an enrollment group is basically a record of the devices that may register through auto-provisioning.

 1. On the **Add Enrollment Group** blade, for **Group name**, enter **simulated-devices**

 1. Ensure that the **Attestation Type** is set to **Certificate**.